jonathanhliu21/BikeDashboardPlus/README.md

 | The LED matrix couldn't light up 2 LEDs at once because I wired the circuit wrong.
 I originally wanted *n* LEDs to light up if I was going at speed *n*. | Instead of resoldering the entire LED matrix, which would have taken a long time, I changed the feature so that only one LED would light up at a time, and that LED would correspond to a certain speed. |
 | The light on the LED matrix would be very dim when it lit up. | This was caused by my code not checking if any LEDs in that row were being used, therefore lighting up 2 LEDs back and forth in quick succession, making the LED seem really dim.
 I added an `if` statement that would check if any LEDs were on in that row and turn them off before turning the current one on. |
 OSError on OLED: Because I was writing data to the OLED too quickly, after a few minutes, the program would raise an OSError and stop because the data would not be written to the OLED. | I tried experimenting with the amount of delay between writing data to the OLED and seeing how long it would last before raising an OSError.
 However, I realized I can catch the OSError and re-begin the OLED whenever it happens, which was a much more reliable solution. |

+Other problems:
-| I accidentally soldered the purple LEDs with the white ones on the LED panel because they looked similar. | There wasn't really a fix except to resolder the LED panel, which I didn't have time for.
+- I accidentally soldered the purple LEDs with the white ones on the LED panel because they looked similar.
+- For the case, I bought wood too hard to be cut by a knife, so I had to use a saw instead, and it did not cut the wood perfectly.
+This made it very hard to assemble the case and glue everything together.

 ## Problems that still occur